cdapio/cdap/cdap-docs/developers-manual/source/getting-started/local-sandbox/docker.rst

    This will start the container (in the background), name it ``cdap-local-sandbox``, and set the proxying of ports.

 #.
-Start the *Standalone CDAP Docker container* with:
+Start the *CDAP Local Sandbox* Docker container with:

    .. tabbed-parsed-literal::
      :tabs: "Linux or Mac OS X",Windows